Category theory for scientists (Old version): Monads

 \begin{example} Here we reconsider the image from the front cover of this book, reproduced here.

-It looks like an olog, and all ologs are database schemas (see Section\ref{sec:olog as db schema}).
+It looks like an olog, and all ologs are database schemas (see Section \ref{sec:olog as db schema}).
 But how is ``analyzed by a person yields" a function from observations to hypotheses?
 The very name belies the fact that it is an invalid aspect in the sense of Section \ref{sec:invalid aspect}, because given an observation there may be more than one hypothesis yielded, corresponding to which person is doing the observing.
 In fact, all of the arrows in this diagram correspond to some hidden context involving people: the prediction is dependent on who analyzes the hypothesis, the specification of an experiment is dependent on who is motivated to specify it, and experiments may result in different observations by different observers.

 Without monads, the model of science proposed by this olog would be difficult to believe in.
-But by choosing a monad we can make explicit (and then hide from discourse) our implicit assumption that ``of course everything is dependent on which human is doing the science".
+But by choosing a monad we can make explicit (and then hide from discourse) our implicit assumption that ``of course this is all dependent on which human is doing the science".
 The choice of monad is an additional modeling choice.
 Do we want to incorporate the partial order of time?
 Do we want the scientist to be modified by each function (i.e. the person is changed when analyzing an observation to yield a hypothesis)?
 These are all interesting possibilities.

-One reasonable choice would be to use a simplification of the monad from Example \ref{ex:preorder monad} in which the preorder $A$ is the set of scientific models with the indiscrete preorder.
-This implies the following context: every morphism $f\taking X\to Y$ is really a morphism $f\taking X\cross A\to Y\cross A$; while ostensibly giving a map from $X$ to $Y$, it is influenced by the scientific model under which it is performed, and its outcome yields a new scientific model.
+One reasonable choice would be to use the state monad of type $A$, where $A$ is the set of scientific models.
+This implies the following context: every morphism $f\taking X\to Y$ in the Kleisli category of this monad is really a morphism $f\taking X\times A\to Y\times A$; while ostensibly giving a map from $X$ to $Y$, it is influenced by the scientific model under which it is performed, and its outcome yields a new scientific model.

 Reading the olog in this context might look like this: